 “Patients with diabetes typically have additional conditions, such as poor circulation and peripheral neuropathy, putting them at greater risk of suffering slow-healing foot wounds,” he explains.

 “Diabetes often causes nerve damage and sensation loss, so a diabetic may injure their foot and not realize it.
-However, the problem with even small irritations or blistering,” says Dr. Carlson, “is that without immediate attention, they can become open wounds.”
+However, the problem with even small irritations or blistering,” says Dr. Shay, “is that without immediate attention, they can become open wounds.”

 “Wounds that don’t heal properly in a timely fashion are at risk for infection that can threaten surrounding tissue, the underlying bones, and in some cases of a severe infection, may require amputation, if it cannot be controlled with local wound care and antibiotics.”

 ORA partners with the Genesis Wound and Hyperbaric Institute in Davenport, IA and Moline, IL to care for patients with diabetic foot complications.
 Traditional therapies have included wound debridements to remove unhealthy tissue, as well as devices like special shoes and insoles or walking boots to relieve the pressure on diabetic wounds.